-As signs of an economic recovery in the three Baltic States are accumulating, it is expected that their current-account positions will deteriorate in 1995-96, driven by a high demand for investment-related imports.
-These countries may therefore experience substantial current account deficits over the next few years and will have to rely heavily on capital inflows.
-Owing to the expected increasing demand for investment-related hard currency finance in these countries, the Commission, after consulting the Monetary Committee, exceptionally agreed in supplemental Memoranda of Understanding negotiated with the authorities to channel the bulk of the second tranche of the loans through the domestic banking sectors to finance sound projects.
+As signs of an economic recovery in the three Baltic states are accumulating, it is expected that their current account positions will deteriorate in 1995-1996, driven by a high demand of investment related imports.
+These countries may therefore experience substantial current account deficits over the next few years and would have to rely heavily on capital inflows.
+Owing to the expected increasing demand for investment related hard currency finance in these countries, the Commission after consulting the Monetary Committee exceptionally agreed in supplemental Memoranda of Understanding negotiated with the authorities to channel the bulk of the second tranches of the loans, through the domestic banking sectors, to finance sound projects.